BERKELEY CONNECT IN

 The Berkeley Connect program opens up the extraordinary resources of the University to you: the extraordinary students on our campus.
 By joining, you will become part of a community of like-minded faculty, mentors, and students that will provide a supportive environment in which to exchange and discuss ideas and goals.
 Berkeley Connect will help you make the most of your time at the University as you learn more about the emerging field of Computational Biology.
 We are excited to get to know you.

 The future of biological innovation will be created by a new generation of biologists who are as comfortable with computational and statistical analysis as they are with laboratory work.
 Berkeley Connect in Computational Biology is a mentoring program that accepts students from the biological or mathematical/computational sciences with a serious interest in computational biology.

 - Become part of a community of active and engaged students with a serious interest in both computation and biology.

 - Become exposed to research, and get to meet researchers, in computational biology.

 - Receive mentoring and advice in how to structure an educational program combining computation and biology at UC Berkeley.

 - Get the opportunity to participate in special events and to join field trips to companies in the Bay Area that employ computational biologists.

-In 2016-2017, Berkeley Connect in Computational Biology will be offered in the Fall semester only.
+Berkeley Connect in Computational Biology is offered in the Fall semester only.

 Faculty Director, Berkeley Connect in Computational Biology